 The implementation in the Energy dimension has seen progress in ensuring energy security and sustainable development.
 The region continued its efforts focused on energy connectivity by facilitating investments and prioritising electricity market development.
-Continuing towards the creation of a regional electricity market, the economies are progressing well in the implementation of the agreed set of connectivity reform measures.
+Continuing towards the creation of a regional electricity market, the economies are progressing well in the implementation of the agreed set of connectivity reform measures4.

-and analysis of telecommunication market in the In the energy infrastructure area, transposition WB region.
-At the same time the EC is working on of the TEN-E Regulation is underway, while the selection of new set of Projects of Energy Community Interest (PECI) and Project of Mutual Interest (PMI) in electricity, gas and oil infrastructure is ongoing and a draft list will be presented for adoption to the Ministerial Council in 2018.
+In the energy infrastructure area, transposition of the TEN-E Regulation5 is underway, while the selection of new set of Projects of Energy Community Interest (PECI) and Project of Mutual Interest (PMI) in electricity, gas and oil infrastructure is ongoing and a draft list will

+3 Directive (EU) 2016/1148 of the European Parliament and of the Council of 6 July 2016 concerning measures for a high common level of security of network and information systems across the Union be presented for adoption to the Ministerial Council in 2018.
 Significant work invested in implementation of PECI/PMI projects through Electricity, Gas and Oil Groups resulted in substantial progress in implementation of the already selected projects.
-Development of electricity, gas and oil infrastructure in WB was supported by the EU's Connectivity Agenda with additional EU grant of € 49.6 million for 2017.
-Thus, total grant support for energy sector in the previous three years amounted to € 167.2 million, leveraged by € 599.5 million of IFI's investments.
+Development of electricity, gas and oil infrastructure in WB was supported by the EU's Connectivity Agenda with additional EU grant of \in 49.6 million for 2017.
+Thus, total grant support for energy sector in the previous three years amounted to \in 167.2 million, leveraged by \in 599.5 million of IFI's investments.